Snowflake Extension for Visual Studio Code

 1. In QUERY HISTORY, select a query.

-2. In QUERY RESULTS, choose a column.
+2. In the SNOWFLAKE pane, choose a column.

 If a column was previously hidden, choose any other column and select Unhide N columns.

-Working with Snowpark Python code
+Work with Snowpark Python code

-Debugging Snowpark Python functions
+Debug Snowpark Python functions

 1. Write a Snowflake stored procedure in a Python function where the first parameter is a Snowpark Session object.